The Lego Batman Movie (2017): The Best DC Movie in Years

 That being said, combined with those touching moments is a ton hilarity.
 The Lego Batman Movie takes it upon itself to make fun of the entire filmography of Batman.
 Everything from the Adam West Batman to last year’s Batman V Superman: Dawn of Justice is parodied with hilariously results.
 The movie is so clever how it sprinkles in references without feeling annoying or overdone.
 Literally nothing is off limits to be made fun of by Batman and the rest of the blocky characters.
 Like I mentioned before, I’ll have to revisit this movie soon to catch all the subtle references that I missed the first time.

 The Lego Batman Movie is also expertly cast, leading to some really great banter between characters.
 A special shout out goes to Michael Cera as Robin and Zach Galifianakis as the Joker.
 Cera, with his manboy voice that we’ve all come to love, makes Robin the most adorable, cute character in the movie.
 It creates a really funny dichotomy with Will Arnett’s overly groveling Batman voice.
-Moreover, we’ve all seen Galifianakis go over the top and be borderline annoying, but he keeps in check and turns into a great iteration of the iconic character by the end of the movie.
+Moreover, we’ve all seen Galifianakis go over the top and be borderline annoying.
+However, he keeps in check and turns into a great iteration of the iconic character by the end of the movie.
 I probably enjoy his version of the Joker more than Jared Leto’s in last year’s Suicide Squad.

 I’d hate to be labeled a “DC hater,” but this may be the best DC film since the Nolan Batman movies.
 If this movie does well at the box office (which it presumably will), I think we’re destined for a Lego universe full of our favorite DC heroes for years to come, and I say bring it on!
 I can’t get enough of these Lego flicks so that idea just makes me very excited.
 The Lego Batman Movie gets an A. Go out and support this movie rather than that soft-core pornographic “film” masquerading as an actual movie that will stay unnamed.